Phonics

 At-home plan: 10 minutes that actually works

-If you are currently researching child knows ABC but cannot read, run this simple routine for 2-3 weeks before judging progress.
+If you are currently researching child knows ABC but cannot read words, run this simple routine for 2-3 weeks before judging progress.

-• If no improvement appears after 2-3 weeks of consistent practice, move from home-only practice to structured guided support.
+• If progress stays flat after 2-3 weeks of consistent guided practice, move from home-only support to structured reading intervention.

 Checklist when choosing a phonics class